Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Related Work

 \section{Related Work}

-\paragraph{Decomposition and Planning.} Traditional decomposition strategies function as generative interventions, modularizing execution to enhance performance on complex multi-hop queries \citep{khot2023decomposed,wolfson-etal-2022-weakly, zhou2023leasttomost, press-etal-2023-measuring,radhakrishnan2023questiondecompositionimprovesfaithfulness, wu2024_gendec}.
+\paragraph{Decomposition and Planning.} Question decomposition has been formalized as a standalone question-understanding problem through QDMR and the BREAK benchmark \citep{wolfson-etal-2020-break}.
+More recent work has shown that smaller language models can be leveraged to generate and rank high-quality synthetic decompositions, and that fine-tuning on this data yields decomposition performance that is comparable to larger models under distribution shift \citep{han-gardent-2025-generating}.
+Traditional decomposition strategies function as generative interventions, modularizing execution to enhance performance on complex multi-hop queries \citep{khot2023decomposed,wolfson-etal-2022-weakly,zhou2023leasttomost,press-etal-2023-measuring,radhakrishnan2023questiondecompositionimprovesfaithfulness,wu2024_gendec}.
 Recent work has further leveraged these structures to improve reasoning faithfulness by enforcing structural constraints \citep{radhakrishnan2023questiondecompositionimprovesfaithfulness}.
-In contrast, we employ question decomposition as an experimental control: we fix a gold-standard decomposition and employ it in multiple task-equivalent but structurally distinct prompting regimes, thereby decoupling planning from execution and using cross-prompt consistency as a lens on model reliability.
+In contrast, we employ question decomposition as an experimental control: we fix a gold-standard decomposition and use it across multiple task-equivalent but structurally distinct prompting regimes, thereby decoupling planning from execution and using cross-prompt consistency as a lens on model reliability.

 \paragraph{Uncertainty and Abstention.} Our work relates to uncertainty estimation and selective prediction for deciding when a model should abstain.
 One approach elicits explicit self-evaluation signals, prompting models to estimate their own accuracy or internal knowledge \cite{kadavath2022languagemodelsmostlyknow}.
 Other methods train calibrated "I don't know" behavior through self-detection and reflection on diverse question variants \cite{zhao-etal-2024-knowing}.
 Additionally, verification pipelines like Chain-of-Verification utilize structured drafting and fact-checking stages to revise potential errors \cite{dhuliawala-etal-2024-chain}.
 These strategies generally treat uncertainty as a property of a single execution path.
 In contrast, we infer reliability behaviorally from the agreement across task-equivalent execution regimes, requiring no specialized supervision, auxiliary classifiers, or confidence heads.